 Pro Tip: Bring individual book bags for each child to carry their own books (assuming they are old enough to handle the weight).
 We find it helps the older ones put more thought into their selections when they have to carry the books themselves. (#RaisingCapableKids)

-That’s it!
-You made it through!
+Are you ready for fun?
 If you need more cheap and easy things to do with kids, be sure to “like” our Fun Cheap or Free Facebook page.
 We're always sharing tips!
 What are your favorite things to do with kids?
 We'd love to hear more ideas in the comments, so keep them coming!